 France creates ~80% of their electrical energy from nuclear power.
 The nuclear fuel is provided by the U.S., Russia, Saudi Arabia, and Iran and is considered as foreign aid.
 To create the nuclear fuel in the U.S., Russia, Saudi Arabia, and Iran, requires more electrical energy than is recovered by using the created nuclear fuel to create electrical energy in France.
 Let a word to the wise be sufficient.

 Large-scale solar arrays as have been constructed in the desert areas of Southern California are a source of electrical energy.
 Their one drawback is that they do not produce electric power at night.
 What is needed is an energy storage device that can be charged during the day and used as an electric energy source at night.
 Nuclear plants can be that energy storage device. i.e. Nuclear fuel can be created during the day using the electric energy from half the solar array, and that fuel can be used to create electric energy at night.

 It is my aim that an orderly, evolutionary process begin at the university level that will eliminate false ideas in physics and replace false ideas with physically correct ideas.
 I should like to add that in no country but ours, the United States of America, could a web site such as this be put on the www. with impunity.

 P.S.
-In order to read the papers on "History of Atomic Bomb" or "Memory and Learning" or "Physics and E.S.P." or "Cell Molecule Transport" or "Solar Energy" or "Sensory Perception, Subjective Reality and Raw Feels", or "Cosmology of the Infinite Universe" or "Electroshock Therapy", or "Dear Alison (Letters to psychologist A.G.)", or "Quantum Mechanics Critique", or Consciousness, click on the respective tile found on the upper left of this page.
+In order to read the papers on "History of Atomic Bomb" or "Memory and Learning" or "Physics and E.S.P." or "Cell Molecule Transport" or "Solar Energy" or "Sensory Perception, Subjective Reality and Raw Feels", or "Cosmology of the Infinite Universe" or "Electroshock Therapy", or "Dear Alison (Letters to psychologist A.G.)", or "Quantum Mechanics Critique", or Consciousness, or "Found.
+Physics Critique", click on the respective tile found on the upper left of this page.